asheroto/Microsoft-Exchange-Memory-Limits/README.md

 ---

-## Warning:
+## Warnings:

-Don't set the min/max limit to a small number, especially if you have a lot of users or a large database.
+- Don't set the min/max limit to a small number, especially if you have a lot of users or a large database.
+- If you have trouble with Exchange after setting a min/max limit, try a higher limit and restart.
+If that still doesn't work, just reset the configuration using the `-Reset` parameter
+- Always have a backup of your Exchange server before you make any changes to Active Directory Schemas

 ---

+## Restart is required

+You need to restart the server (or restart all of the *Running* Exchange services if you change the min/max limit or reset it to defaults ("not set").

+---

-### What do I set the min/max limit to?
+## What do I set the min/max limit to?

 [Use the table on this article for some ideas](<https://ntlong.wordpress.com/2011/09/16/limiting-exchange-2010-database-cache/>).
 That article is from 2011, so add a few GB to your calculations.

 It is best to work down from your current memory, rather than up.
 Try setting your minimum to 40% of your memory, and your maximum to 70% of your memory.
 Wait a few days, if you don't have any complaints, work slowly down from there.

 Your min/max setting just depends on how much memory you have compared so how much memory Exchange *actually* needs.
 Check Performance Monitor to analyze the Exchange services on your server.

+---

 ## Requirements